matsengrp/ncov-ab-escape/README.md

 ## Step #3: computing viral escape scores

 The notebook `notebooks/compute_escape_scores.ipynb` performs this step.
-It does so using the strategy described in the Results section of our paper.
+It does so using the site-level approach described in the Results section of our paper.

+The notebook `notebooks/compute_escape_scores_mut_level.ipynb` does this same thing, but using the mutation-level approach rather than the site-level approach.

 ## Step #4: estimating fitness effects of amino-acid mutations in nature